home yard maintenance

 Landscaping:

-If you buy a house in USA which is part of an association, then one of the long lasting nightmares as a homeowner is the landscaping.
-The whole and sole reason HOA (home Owner Association) exist is to make sure that can fine home owners if they don't like the landscaping of that particular home.
-This is easy and recurring money stream for the management company which manages the HOA.
+If you buy a house in USA which is part of an association, then one of the long lasting nightmares as a homeowner are the landscaping violations.
+The whole and sole reason HOA exist is to make sure that can fine home owners if they don't like the landscaping of that particular home.
+This is easy and recurring money stream for the management company which manages the HOA (as half of the fines go to mgmt Co).
 All other fines are very objective, can be contested easily and are one time fix.
-On the other hand, landscaping rules are very obscure (something like "landscaping has to be maintained in a first class condition"), can be sent out weekly, and for any reason (weeds in yard, grass on mulch, dead plants after winter, not enough green color to grass, etc)
+On the other hand, landscaping rules are very obscure (something like "landscaping has to be maintained in a first class condition"), can be sent out weekly, and for any reason (weeds in yard, grass on mulch, dead plants after winter, not enough green color to grass, blah blah, basically anything you can dream of ...)

 No matter how much you maintain your yard, management company will always find a way to send you a violation notice.
 They will start imposing fines, interest, etc, and there is little respite from this.
 In the past, HOAs have spent hundreds of thousands of dollars filing lawsuits over landscaping, and have successfully foreclosed homes, which is totally illegal and non sense.
 Many HOA just fine you when they come to know that you haven't hired a professional to maintain your yard.
 Best thing is to avoid buying a home in an HOA.
 However no new homes in USA come without an HOA, so you are stuck.